 Full overseas tuition fee waiver plus £11,500 maintenance per year of study.

 To be eligible for this scholarship, you must have been offered a place on an undergraduate degree at the University of Sussex.
 You must also:

 Be an asylum-seeker; or

-Have been granted temporary form of leave to remain as a result of an asylum application (e.g. limited leave to remain, humanitarian protection); or
+Have been granted temporary form of leave to remain as a result of an asylum application (e.g. limited leave to remain, humanitarian protection) and not be eligible for funding from Student Finance England; or

 Be a partner/child of an asylum seeker or an unaccompanied asylum-seeking child; and